openziti/ziti/tunnel/intercept/protocol.md

 ### dst_protocol

 The protocol (tcp/udp) of the intercepted traffic.
-Used by the hosting tunneler if the configuration has `dialInterceptedProtocol`.
+Used by the hosting tunneler if the configuration has `forwardProtocol`.
 When the service is dialed, it will forward using the same protocol that was intercepted.

 ### dst_ip

 The destination IP address of the intercepted traffic.
-Used by the hosting tunneler if the configuration has `dialInterceptedAddress`.
+Used by the hosting tunneler if the configuration has `forwardAddress`.
 When the service is dialed, it will forward to the same IP address that was intercepted.

 ### dst_port

 The destination port of the intercepted traffic.
-Used by the hosting tunneler if the configuration has `dialInterceptedPort`.
+Used by the hosting tunneler if the configuration has `forwardPort`.
 When the service is dialed, it will forward to the same port that was intercepted.

 ### src_ip